simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

 **Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
 Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
-All components display real user data with no placeholder content. **Latest Update**: Comprehensive multi-platform deployment capabilities with APK export via Capacitor for Android, developer tools for data management, and enhanced PWA support for mobile web experience - now provides complete native app functionality with one-click APK generation and development utilities.
+All components display real user data with no placeholder content. **Latest Update**: Comprehensive quest system overhaul with automatic generation, proper limits (3 daily, 3 weekly, 1 layer quest), substantial weekly challenges, and integrated UI navigation - now provides balanced quest progression with rate limiting and enhanced user experience.

 ## User Preferences